darilldrems/simbi/readme.md

 # Simbi
 Simbi is an express middleware for sending request object and response objects to loggly.

+## Features
+- Simbi can be used outside of the request handler function
+- Simbi middleware can help automatically send request and response object to loggly

 ## Installatin
 ```
 npm install simbi --save